htcondor/htcondor/docs/automated-workflows/dagman-throttling.rst

 Submit machines with limited resources are supported by command line options that place limits on the submission and handling of HTCondor jobs and PRE and POST scripts.
-Presented here are descriptions of the command line options to *condor_submit_dag*.
+Presented here are descriptions of the command line options to :tool:`condor_submit_dag`.
 These same limits can be set in configuration.
 Each limit is applied within a single DAG.

 :index:`throttling<single: DAGMan; Throttling>`